pgorman/SpinMPC/README.md

 # Spinmp #

-Spinmp is a simple web-based music player for [mpd](https://www.musicpd.org/).
+Spinmp is a simple web-based music player, a client for [mpd](https://www.musicpd.org/).
 It's written in Go, so it has no dependencies beyond mpd.

 ## Configuration ##